hexfellow/hex_toolkit_general_chassis/README.md

 #### **Introduction**

-The **Cart Gen** module generates a circular trajectory for testing.
+The **Cart Gen** module generates a circular trajectory for chassis testing.

 #### **Usage**